Port Authority paying penalty in Pulaski Skyway case

-NEW YORK (AP) — The Port Authority of New York and New Jersey will pay $400,000 to settle charges it misled investors by failing to disclose disputes within the agency about the legality of a scheme to use the authority’s money to repair New Jersey roads.
+NEW YORK (AP) — The Port Authority of New York and New Jersey will pay $400,000 to settle charges it misled investors by failing to disclose disputes within the agency about the legality of a scheme to use the authority’s money to repair New Jersey roads, according to a settlement announced Tuesday.

 Most Read Stories